 Ans.
-Mediation centers need to have representatives from men’s groups as well as women’s groups.
+Mediation centres need to have representatives from men’s groups as well as women’s groups.
 A mandate based on the grant of shared parenting to maximum parents is desired even though it should not be binding on them.
-These bodies necessarily need to have professional and trained counselors (psychiatrists).
+These bodies necessarily need to have professional and trained counsellors (psychiatrists).

 Q. Whether child welfare officers may act as information/service providers?

 Ans.
 No. There will be a conflict of interest arising out of this.

 Q. Whether there should be physical or joint custody or should it be left to the discretion of the judge?